 1).
 Correcting transcriptions to create perfect records of Swamiji’s lecture/translations.

 4).
-Creating social media content with daily updates and weekly new excerpts (Blog/Swamiji says), and answering questions and providing information online and by phone.
+Creating social media content with daily updates and weekly new excerpts (Blog/Swamiji says), answering questions, and providing information online and by phone.

 In 1982, at his Ashram in Srinagar Kashmir, Swami Lakshmanjoo sanctioned the establishment of the Universal Shaiva Trust.
 In that same year the first publication titled “Practice and Discipline in Kashmir Shaivism” was published by the Trust.
 The second publication, “Kashmir Shaivism the Secret Supreme”, was presented to Swamiji by John Hughes on the occasion of his Birthday celebration in 1985.